 Preventing sores in bedridden patients is often difficult and high maintenance, but it’s also a tremendously important part of their care.
 Being diligent about taking proper care of their skin and providing them with the most comfortable experience that they can have while bedridden is a crucial part of your duties as a healthcare professional.
 If you follow all of these tips and remain attentive your patient’s individual needs, you should be fostering a happier and healthier patient.

 If you think a career as a Patient Care Technician is right for you, take Woodruff’s Medical Professional Career Training Readiness Quiz and find out.
-With multiple locations in Tucker and Duluth, our PCT program is sure to fit your schedule and budget.
+Our PCT program is sure to fit your schedule and budget.
 Schedule a visit with us now!